dhruv457457/EduChain_Web-3-Project/README.md

 npm run dev
 ```

-Ensure you have MetaMask installed and Linea network added for a smooth experience.
+Ensure you have MetaMask installed and EDU Chain network added for a smooth experience.

 ---